How to Play Middle Pins Better: The 6-Yard Circle That Turns Easy Flags Into Birdie Chances

 Scoring:

-• 0 points if it misses on the wrong side, short-sides, or obviously leaks long/short
+- 0 points if it misses on the wrong side, short-sides, or clearly leaks long or short

 Maximum score: 24